 If you are ever in a situation where you need to check emails of your employees, it is important that you follow local legislation.
 In most situations this means that you will need to notify the employee upfront.
 Since privacy is a sensitive area in the employer-employee relationship, checking emails may be perceived as questioning your employee’s performance.
 It is often a trigger to conversations about employee performance in general.

 Would you like to learn more about how you can make your US HR policies “Europe proof”, as well as avoid employee problems as it relates to privacy?
 Or do you need advice on how to solve a troubled employee relationship?
-Please contact us, our team would be happy to support you.
+Please contact us our Vice President of HRO, Monique Ramondt, for more information.